All the best Amazon Boxing Day deals for a post-Christmas bargain

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Amazon Boxing Day sale 2022: Best deals on Simba, Shark, Echo dots, Le Creuset and more
+Amazon Boxing Day sale 2022: Best deals on Samsung, Shark, Echo dots, Le Creuset and more

 The online giant has reduced myriad items, from smart speakers to cleaning products

-The Boxing Day sales are here.
+The Boxing Day sales are well under way.
 Serving as the perfect time to bag a bargain on air fryers, mattresses, tech and fashion, it’s one of the biggest shopping events of the year.
 Of course, online giant Amazon has kicked off its event with some of the best deals around.

 The retailer is known for its impressive sales, so if you’re looking to make a saving on a certain something, this really is not one to miss.
 There are sizeable discounts to be had on everything from mattresses, slow cookers and vacuum cleaners to tablets, gaming keyboards and smartwatches.